 Is there anything to be gained by working with the Royal Colleges in training programmes?
 I know it’s difficult to work with surgeons, especially those who are big in the Royal Colleges, for as with Yorkshiremen, you can’t tell them anything: they are multitalented and omniscient.
 But there are other disciplines …

 Another flight of fancy.
 Alternative medicine is on the up.
 See if you can cooperate with some of its more anatomical branches.
 I was in terrible trouble early in my Dublin days for having conversations with osteopaths and physical therapists about how we could help with their training.
 My knuckles were well and truly rapped by protectionist surgeons.
 I still see nothing wrong with those conversations and remain unrepentant, especially since they had money to pay us.
 One of the things I learnt from osteopaths was the way in which neglected ideas from the past surface years later.
 For example, the gut brain, once sneered at, has a new lease of life.
-It was an osteopath that directed me to a book entitled “The Autonomic Nervous System” by the unfortunately named Albert Kuntz, published in 1929.
+It was an osteopath that directed me to a book entitled “The Autonomic Nervous System” by Albert Kuntz, published in 1929.
 There are some prescient nuggets in there that might repay imaginative thought.

 Now there’s a word: imaginative.
 Imagine how you could serve.
 Imagine how things might develop and plan for them.
 Maybe that’s the best advice anyone could give the Association as it looks towards the next forty years.
 You’ve done well to come from a precarious postnatal period to the state you’re in now, so keep your eyes open and your antennae alert and let your imaginations flower.
 You can be proud of yourselves.